Books

 Siblings: Depression runs in family

 His five children are dead.
-Russell divorced Andrea four years after the drownings and took a new bride the day before Andrea's new hearing was scheduled.
+His wife, was convicted of their murder and sentenced to life in prison.
+How will he go on from here?
+Russell divorced Andrea four years after the drownings and took a new bride the day before Andrea's hearing was scheduled.
 At the hearing he cried holding his sobbing aunt's hand.
 He commented: "The jury looked past what happened and looked at why it happened.
 Prosecutors had the truth of the first day and stopped there.
 This is about Andrea's quality of life for the balance of her life."

 George Parnham, said "She's going to be in a mental health facility for a very long period of time. ...
 I think Andrea will always be in need of some type of mental health care."